kippjohnson/fragilityindex/README.md

 fragility.index(15, 5, 40, 40)
 ~~~

-For a dichotomous outcome, fragility index is the number of patients who if they were switched from one result to another would make a significant result at a given P-value non-significant.
+For a dichotomous outcome, fragility index is the additional number of patients with an event it would take to make a significant result at a given P-value non-significant.
 A smaller index means the observed result is more fragile to small variations.

 ### Reverse Fragility Index